The ultimate guide to virtual event platforms

 - Chat functionality

 I found that the Airmeet platform was very easy to use, both as an event organizer and as an event attendee.
-It integrated with almost every MarTech tool by their Zapier integration.
+It is integrated with almost every MarTech tool by their Zapier integration.

 Airmeet seamlessly integrates with Stripe so that you can sell tickets for your events and you can stream your event sessions to platforms such as YouTube, LinkedIn, Facebook, and Twitter.